apluslms/aplus-manual/rst_guide/basic_syntax.rst

 .........
 Kbd roles are used to specify a textual user input from a keyboard.

-kbd :important:`syntax` is represented with the ``:abrr:`` keyword.
-Within that backticks that wrap the role content, you shloud place the keystroke you want to represent.
+kbd :important:`syntax` is represented with the ``:kbd:`` keyword.
+Within the backticks that wrap the role content, you should place the keystroke you want to represent.

 :glyphicon-console:`\ ` **Code example**